 The main cause of COPD is cigarette smoking.
-The majority of patients with COPD are smokers with a history of smoking throughout their life.
-It should also be said that 25 percent of COPD sufferers have never smoked.
+The majority of patients with COPD are smokers with a history of smoking throughout their lives.
+It should also be noted that 25 percent of COPD sufferers have never smoked.
 The cause of COPD among non-smokers is attributed to prolonged exposure to chemical fumes, polluted air, and dust.
 COPD can also be caused by a very rare genetic condition called alpha-1 antitrypsin (AAT) deficiency.

 COPD is treated with inhalers such as Advair and Spiriva on a daily basis.
 These medications are prescribed by a doctor.
 They open up the airways in the lung and make it easier for patients to breathe.
-Patients must also avoid contracting infections as this can worsen their condition and require hospitalization.
+Patients must also avoid contracting infections, as this can worsen their condition and require hospitalization.

 The most significant thing that people can do to avoid COPD is not to smoke or to quit smoking if it has become a habit.
-Many COPD sufferers have stated that they were advised to quit smoking many times, but ignored the advice which is something they regret.
+Many COPD sufferers have stated that they were advised to quit smoking many times, but ignored the advice, which is something they regret.